What is radiation therapy?

-Although there are several types of tumors that can be treated with radiation therapy alone (e.g. nasal tumors, brain tumors, and certain types of lymphoma), radiation therapy is most commonly used to destroy, or limit the growth of, cancer cells left behind (i.e., microscopic disease) after a tumor has been surgically removed.
-Radiation therapy may also be used to reduce the size of very large tumors prior to surgery, making the surgery more manageable.
+Although several types of tumors can be treated with radiation therapy alone (e.g., nasal tumors, brain tumors, and certain types of lymphoma), radiation therapy is most commonly used to destroy or limit the growth of cancer cells left behind (i.e., microscopic disease) after a tumor has been surgically removed.
+Radiation therapy may also reduce the size of very large tumors before surgery, making the surgery more manageable.

 How is radiation therapy administered?

-Radiation therapy is typically administered while the pet is under a general anesthetic.
-This is because the pet must remain completely still during the procedure as the radiation must be delivered with absolute precision.
-Depending on the treatment program (protocol), your pet may need to undergo several anesthetic procedures.
-The delivery of radiation, however, is usually quick, meaning your pet will only need to spend a brief amount of time under full anesthesia for each treatment.
+Radiation therapy is typically administered while the pet is under a general anesthetic; the pet must be completely still during the procedure, as the radiation must be delivered with absolute precision.
+Depending on the treatment protocol, your pet may undergo several anesthetic procedures.
+The radiation delivery is usually quick, meaning your pet will only need to spend a brief time under anesthesia for each treatment.

-Prior to commencing therapy, a CT scan is usually performed to ’mark’ the tumor location.
-This allows the radiation to be delivered in a focused manner, minimizing damage to the surrounding normal tissues.
+Before commencing therapy, a CT scan is usually performed to ’mark’ the tumor's location.
+This allows the radiation to be delivered more precisely, minimizing damage to the surrounding tissues.

-Intensity modulated radiation therapy (IMRT) is the traditional standard of care.
-This involves delivering radiation in small doses over several treatments (called fractions) to shrink or completely destroy tumors.
-With targeted therapy, the doses can be delivered directly to the tumor, avoiding damage to the surrounding normal tissues.
-This results in less side effects.
-Typically the treatment schedule is from Monday to Friday and lasts 2-3 weeks, although this can vary depending on the type of tumor and the individual pet.
-In the palliative care setting, where pain relief (i.e., comfort) rather than tumor shrinkage or destruction is the goal, IMRT may be given 1-2 times per week as needed for several weeks.
+- Intensity-modulated radiation therapy (IMRT) is the traditional standard of care.
+This involves delivering radiation in small doses over several treatments (called fractions) to shrink or destroy tumors.
+With targeted therapy, the doses can be delivered directly to the tumor, avoiding damage to the surrounding healthy tissues and resulting in fewer side effects.
+Typically, the treatment schedule is from Monday to Friday for two to three weeks, although it can vary depending on the type of tumor and the individual pet.
+In the palliative care setting, where pain relief (i.e., comfort) rather than tumor shrinkage or destruction is the goal, IMRT may be given once or twice weekly as needed for several weeks.

-A newer form of therapy, called stereotactic radiation therapy (SRT), is being adapted for veterinary medicine.
-Although SRT involves much higher doses of radiation over the course of a few days, it is better able to exclude the surrounding normal tissues than conventional radiation therapy.
+- Stereotactic radiation therapy (SRT) is a new therapy being adapted for veterinary medicine.
+Although SRT involves much higher doses of radiation over a few days, it is better able to exclude the surrounding normal tissues than conventional radiation therapy.
 Although side effects are still possible, the protocol is significantly shorter.

-Strontium plesiotherapy, a therapy in which high doses of radiation are delivered with a small probe to a very small and specific area, can be pursued for some types of tumor (such as nasal squamous cell carcinoma in cats).
+- Strontium plesiotherapy is where high doses of radiation are delivered with a small probe to a very small and specific area and can be pursued for some types of tumors (i.e., nasal squamous cell carcinoma in cats).